scrouthtv/termios/README.md

 Known issues
 ------------

- - Windows: A-F1 through A-F12, A-arrow, A-enter, A-escape, A-tab are not send
+ - Windows: A-F1 through A-F12, A-arrow, A-enter, A-escape, A-tab, C-A-Entf are not send
- - Windows/Terminal does not send A-Enter, F11 by default (bound to fullscreen), does not send C-Tab
+ - Windows/Terminal does not send many keys becauseof default keybindings: A-Enter, F11, C-Tab, C-S-Tab, S-Ins
  - Windows/Cmder does not send C-ArrowUp, C-ArrowDown
  - Windows/ConEmu does not send C-PgUp, C-PgDown by default (bound to scroll up / down)